-- Dealing with special educational problems, - · Creative learning, - School leadership development, - · Development of educational quality assurance system, - Development of students' achievement assessment system, - · Implementation of the new technologies into the educational system, - · Educational process and content modernization, - · Development of methods and ways to make lessons more effective, - Analysis and prevention of students' drop outs and effective schoolmanagement.
+- Development of students' achievement assessment system, - Implementation of the new technologies into the educational system, - Educational process and content modernization, - Development of methods and ways to make lessons more effective, - Analysis and prevention of students' drop outs and effective school management.

 Besides following the priorities on the national level every year the institution performs the survey in the schools to learn the teaching gaps that the respondents identify.
-Under the received feedback inservice training programmes are prepared and implemented.
+Under the received feedback in-service training programmes are prepared and implemented.
 In addition, the organization coordinates teachers' methodological groups (each group represents a different teaching subject).

 Those groups are responsible for developing and improving teaching quality and achieving better students' results in district schools.
 Moreover, the institution receives many initiatives for training programmes from the methodigical groups.
 In-service training programmes consists of six, eight, sixteen, eighteen hours or even longer, If a programme is longer than eighteen hours it is usually presented to be accredited.
 To implement these training programmes teachers from universities and colleges under their teaching subjects are invited to deliver the programme.